 One common method of reducing draughts from the floor is to cover it up.
 You can do this by installing carpet with underlay, a thin layer of cushioning that provides some reduction in sound, moisture and draughts entering the home.
 Another option is to install vinyl flooring, a plastic material in the form of vinyl floor tiles, vinyl planks or vinyl sheets.
 It’s easy to install, durable and can be combined with carpet and underlay.
 However, covering your floorboards can be disruptive and costly, as it involves removing furniture, fittings, and requires redecoration.
 For example, skirting boards, fitted cupboards and radiators may have to be moved, and the bottom of your doors may have to be cut back.
 On top of that, it is shown to have limited impact on draughts and thermal losses.

-Replace your floor with concrete for a long-term warmth
+Replace your suspended timber floor with a solid concrete one

-Another method is to retrofit your home by replacing the floor altogether, installing a solid aggregate and concrete floor like those in modern houses.
-This is usually the most sensible long-term solution for homes that have very low voids of less than 150mm deep, or if you’re doing a major or whole house retrofit.
-A damp proof membrane (DPM), typically a polyethylene sheet, is laid under the concrete and prevents the risk of moisture rising through the floor.
-This option can save you a lot of money on your energy bills in the long-run, but is expensive and disruptive to install.
+This is the most extreme, disruptive and expensive solution.
+You can get rid of your suspended timber floor and replace it altogether with a solid aggregate and concrete floor like those in modern houses.
+We would only recommend this solution for homes that have very low voids of less than 150mm deep, or if you have to replace an existing floor because of age, or damage.
+Once you had removed all of the existing floor and joists, removed any barriers a damp proof membrane (DPM), typically a polyethylene sheet, is laid on the levelled ground beneath.
+Next you would add a layer of insulation, before pouring the concrete.
+This approach prevents the risk of moisture rising through the floor.
+This option can reduce your energy bills in the long-run, but it is expensive and extremely disruptive to install.

 Latest environmental concerns, government legislation including the target to bring all UK greenhouse gas emissions to net-zero by 2050, together with homeowners' expectations of thermal comfort and energy savings are all significant drivers to insulate your floor.